TheEngineRoom-UniGe/OWLOOP/README.md

  - **write** : it modify the state of the ontology to be equal to the its described state (due to the reasoner conclusions this may require a further reading state).
 Also this returns the changes and do not call the reasoning tasks (as *read*).
  - **getting** : it gets the described semantic, updated to the last read or write operation (it does not query the ontology).
  - **query** : it gets the ontological state of the described semantic, without modify any states.
  - **build** : it returns all the `Descriptor` based on *get* and *read* operations, which have a *Ground* equal to the type of *Axioms*.
 This indeed is how you can have an OOP paradigms from OWLOOP.
 For instance, a *Descriptor* that cares about a the individuals in an `OWLClass` (the *Ground*) can *build* a set of other *Descriptors*, all grounding individuals, from which you may want to *get* the data properties values.
+Noteworthy, that each `Descriptor` sets the type of `Descriptor` should be *built*, only limitation is that the type of `Descriptor` has to be coherent.

 #### Developer Point of view

 Form the OWLOOP usage point of view, all the interesting *Axioms* and *Ground* have been implemented and their classes are ready to be used.
-On the other hand, the *Descriptiors* have been encapsulated as interfaces almost integrally, but final classes should be implemented in order to use them efficiently, via the combination of more of them.
+On the other hand, the *Descriptors* have been encapsulated as interfaces almost integrally, but final classes should be implemented in order to use them efficiently, via the combination of them.
 Noteworthy, all the *Descriptor* are always based on the same patter of basic Java operations, as you can see from the [utility](https://github.com/EmaroLab/owloop/tree/master/src/main/java/it/emarolab/owloop/aMORDescriptor/utility) sub directories.
 Basically you can use the "full" descriptor as template and remove the semantics that you do not want to synchronize.
 Note also that you can decide the type of `Descriptor` returned by each *build* operators freely, as long as the correct Ground is used.

 When the most efficient descriptor for an application have been implemented you can just use it by instantiate their ground and ontology, as it is possible to see from the [tests](https://github.com/EmaroLab/owloop/tree/master/src/test/java/it/emarolab/owloop/aMORDescriptor/utility) examples.